When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Firmness Level

 The right firmness level for you depends on your body weight and primary sleep position.
-Broadly speaking, firmer mattresses tend to be more resistant to body impressions, although there are many exceptions as this also depends on the materials used.
+Broadly speaking, firmer mattresses tend to be more resistant to body impressions, although there are many exceptions as this also depends on the specific materials used.
 Stomach sleepers and individuals who weigh more than 230 pounds may find that a firm (7) or extra firm (9) mattress offers longer-lasting support.

 Pressure relief is a key factor for all sleepers, especially for side sleepers and those who weigh under 130 pounds.
 These sleepers can experience pressure points where the hips and shoulders make contact with the mattress, so they benefit from having cushioning materials in the comfort system.
 High-density memory foam, natural Talalay latex, and wool are examples of pressure-relieving materials with a long-expected lifespan.